tdulcet/Server-Status/README.md

 	* Days left until certificate expiration
 	* SSL/TLS version
 	* HSTS max age in days
+	* HTTP version
 	* Icon representing the HTTP status code(s)
 	* Hostname/Domain
 	* IP address(es)
 	* Flag for country of server location(s)

+All of this information is determined offline and locally in the browser.
 Users can hover over almost everything in the popup, especially in the Requests table, to see tooltips with much more information.
-Toolbar icon can show:
+The toolbar icon is configurable and can show:

 * Flag for country of server location (default)
 	* Badge: Country code